pqo98/pqo98.github.io/README.md

     - figure out a way to add my obsidian "Technology" notes to the "Notes" section
 - buy peteostrow.com domain
 - find a web host
+- add social links to bottom of page